 Coping with the endless tug of war: The Plight of the Black Superwoman

 Black women over the course of time have been perceived as strong and having the ability to endure inordinate amounts of stress.
 In the Black community we are depended upon to remain stable, provide support and “hold it down”.
-In society, we are viewed stereotypically and not able to offer much, especially women in academic institutions.
+In society, we are viewed in s stereotypical manner and not able to offer much, especially women in academic institutions.
 This session will provide coping strategies for women of color that resonate with a tug of war without much respite as well as how to minimize or eliminate guilt when saying no.

 Black and Brown Youth in Public Education